lyonscode/lyonscode.github.io/_posts/2025-07-10-tryhackme-disgruntled-write-up.md

 ## EOF

-I really like these rooms which fully commit to a story.
+I really like these rooms which fully commit to a story!
+It helps to feel more like a real event.